 As a developer, finding an integration for an app may be as simple as a Google search.
-Nevertheless, many have sought to profit in some way from the overwhelming amount of APIs available by organizing them into directories, or designing new formats to automate search and discovery.
+Nevertheless, many have sought to profit in some way from the overwhelming amount of APIs available by organizing them into directories, or designing new formats to outsimpte search and directories.